sandasmii/ICW_Repository_w2052149/README.md

 # ICW_Repository_w2052149

 Description:
-This repository contains the full lifecycle of a data science project developed for the 5DATA004W module.
-The project explores historical exchange rate trends of the Sri Lankan Rupee (LKR) using a cleaned dataset from 1970 to 2022.
+This repository contains the full lifecycle of a data science project developed for the 5DATA004W – Data Science Project Lifecycle module.
+The project explores historical exchange rate trends of the Sri Lankan Rupee (LKR) from 1970 to 2022, using publicly available data from Humanitarian Data Exchange (HDX).
+The final product is an interactive dashboard built using Streamlit to support government policy analysis and decision-making.

 It includes:

+_**1. Dataset Files**_

 **exchange_rates.csv**

-The original dataset obtained from HDX, containing the exchange rate data of the Sri Lankan Rupee (LKR) from 1970 to 2022.
+- The original dataset obtained from HDX.

+- Contains raw exchange rate data of the Sri Lankan Rupee (LKR) to USD from 1970 to 2022.

+- Includes multiple unused metadata columns.

 **cleaned_exchange_rates.csv**